kevinlondon/kevinlondon.github.io/src/content/blog/2016-09-19-devops-from-scratch-pt-1.md

 layout: post
 title: "DevOps from Scratch, Part 1: Vagrant & Ansible"
 date:  2016-09-19 12:32:00
+pubDatetime: 2016-09-19T12:32:00-07:00
+description: "A comprehensive guide to setting up development environments with Vagrant and Ansible automation"
 ---

 Let's say you're at a startup and everything is going great.
 Your app is